segovro/Community-Currency/README.md

 #Indicators
 Each account has an **activity indicator** showing the average GDP it is moving.
 It is using the basic monetarist formula of M x C average over time.
 In practice gdpActivity = AVERAGE (payment/timeDelta)
 The to-be money lender can access this indicator
-The community may can access this indicator
+The community can access this indicator

 #Functions
 ##acceptMember